xdrudis/Trimmy/docs/spec.md

 ## Purpose
 - macOS 15+ menu-bar utility that watches the pasteboard for copied terminal commands and automatically flattens line breaks to make commands pasteable in one go.
-- Avoids mangling non-command text via heuristics and user-configurable aggressiveness.
+- Avoids mangling non-command text via heuristics and user-configurable aggressiveness for general apps and terminals.

 ## Functional Requirements
 1. **Clipboard watcher** polls `NSPasteboard.general` via a GCD `DispatchSourceTimer` (~150ms, small leeway) to detect ownership changes promptly and rewrites text in-place when it detects shell-like multi-line content.